bxservice/idempiere-rest/README.md

 ## Testing
 * postman/trekglobal-idempiere-rest.postman_collection.json
-  * must run "POST api/v1/auth/tokens" and "PUT api/v1/auth/tokens" before you can test other calls. the security token created by the 2 call is valid for 1 hour.
+  * must run "POST api/v1/auth/tokens" and "PUT api/v1/auth/tokens" before you can test other calls. the security token created by the 2 calls is valid for 1 hour.

 ## p2 deployment
 * at idempiere-rest, run mvn verify